California employers can require employees to work overtime. They can even demote, discipline or terminate employees who refuse to work overtime.

-- One and one-half times the employee’s regular pay rate for all hours worked over eight hours and up to and including 12 hours in any workday;
+- One and one-half times the employee’s regular rate of pay for all hours worked over eight hours and up to and including 12 hours in any workday

-- Double the employee’s regular pay rate for all hours worked over eight hours on the seventh consecutive workday in a workweek.
+- Double the employee’s regular pay rate, also known as double time, for all hours worked over eight hours on the seventh consecutive workday in a workweek

-- One and one-half times the employee’s regular pay rate for the first eight hours worked on the seventh consecutive workday in a workweek; and
+- One and one-half times the employee’s regular pay rate for the first eight hours worked on the seventh consecutive workday in a workweek

 California Labor Code Sections 551 and 552 state that every employee is entitled to one day’s rest out of seven days worked.
 But courts have interpret these sections to mean that “on average” employees must be given four days off per month.
 So long as employers give their employees this time off, there is no restriction on the number of overtime hours they can make their employees work.